-Director: Stewart M. Patrick, Senior Fellow and Director of the International Institutions and Global Governance Program
+Director: Stewart M. Patrick, James H. Binger Senior Fellow in Global Governance and Director of the International Institutions and Global Governance Program

 December 2010 - Present